Deejpotter/cnc-tools/app/table-enclosure-calculator/README.md

 - Handle both inside and outside dimension specifications
 - Support for mounting enclosures to tables
 - Support for doors and panels with various material types
+- Save and load configuration presets
-- Shareable URLs for saved configurations
+- Undo/Redo functionality for configuration changes
+- Export materials list to CSV/Excel formats

 ## Calculator Usage